Genetic counselling for other heritable disorders

 - familial cardiac disorders

-The request for genetic counselling must made by the doctor requesting the test and indicated on the request form.
+The request for genetic counselling must be made by the doctor requesting the test and indicated on the request form.
 We do not accept referrals for genetic counselling directly from patients.

 The genetic counselling is provided by a certified genetic counsellor by phone or video conference, usually within a few days of the request being received, and at no additional cost to the patient (conditions apply).
 This service addresses the genetic, psychological, ethical, social and financial aspects of the particular genetic test, and is not a general genetic counselling assessment of family history or genetic risks.